ezraroi/Human-AI-Collab/alpha-elements.md

 ---
 # Alpha-Elements
 Are the result of processing—thinkable thoughts.
 A processed, 'digested' piece of experience.
-It is not just a memory; it is an **Embedding**—a multi-dimensional vector representing the internalized meaning of an experience.
+It is not just a memory; it is an internalized, structured meaning of an experience.
 They are the output of a functioning [Alpha-Function](alpha-function.md).
-These are the **[Felt Sense](felt-sense.md) made thinkable**
+These are experiences made thinkable, verified through [Felt Sense](felt-sense.md) during [Alpha-Function](alpha-function.md) processing.
 **Phenomenological Root ([Husserl](edmund-husserl.md)):** Maps to **Noema**.
 This is the *objective content* of the thought—"what is meant."
 It is the stable, intelligible result of the Noetic act.
 **Relations:**